 - Earn Wwise and Protools certifications if you specialise in music technology

 You'll complete this course with one of the following exit awards, based on the specialism you study:

 - MA Extended Reality

 - MA Music Technology

 We also offer an MSc in Creative Technologies.
-The MSc supports the development and exploration of technologies, while this MA focuses on the development of creative projects.
+The MSc supports the development and exploration of technology, while this MA focuses on developing creative projects.